DoM1No7773/FlaskToDoApp/README.md

 docker run -it -p 5000:5000 -d <image name>
 ```

-Open a browser , type localhost:5000 and check if it's working.
+Open a browser, type localhost:5000 and check if it's working.